ArchitKandu/ArchitKandu/README.md

 # 💫 About Me:
-A Final-year student of computer science hoping to become a software developer with practical knowledge of HTML, CSS, JavaScript, C++, and Python.
+A graduated student of computer science hoping to become a software developer with practical knowledge of HTML, CSS, JavaScript, C++, and Python.
 Quick learner, enthusiastic solver of problems, and always up for a challenge.
 I'm eager to contribute my technical expertise, flexibility, and new viewpoint to a dynamic software development team.
 Let's get in touch and discuss how I can help create meaningful solutions and be an invaluable member of your team!

 ## 🌐 Socials: